Help! The joints of my new wooden clarinet are too tight!

 Note: Should any wooden instrument crack, it will never affect the intonation and tone quality if the instrument is properly repaired.

-Previous Article Buying Your First Instrument
+Previous Article Choosing Your First Instrument - Which One???

 Next Article Cleaning Your Brass Instrument